ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02_new.md

 of hundreds or thousands you'll do during your four years at UCSD.

-# Python Challenges {{page.num}}
+# Python Challenges

 Now that you have gone through the workflow (creating a repo, cloning it, adding files, committing those to git and then pushing them to github), it is time to do some more coding.

-Since we are still doing lab02, we will be putting all our files in the same folder as before.
-So make sure you are still in the `~/github/spis19-lab02-Name-Name` folder.
-Remember, you can do this using the `pwd` command.
+Since we are still doing lab02, we will be putting all our files in the same directory as before.
+So make sure you are still in  `~/github/spis19-lab02-Name-Name`.
+Remember, you can check this using the `pwd` command.
 If you are not in this folder, navigate there using `cd`.

 ## Adding another function

 Open your existing file, `testSum.py`, in gVim.
+You can do this by launching gVim as before, and then go to File -> Open.
+Alternatively, you can type `gvim testSum.py` on the commnand line to open gVim with this file automatically loaded.
-In that file, add a new function: `getNumber`, as shown below.
+Once you have opened the file, add a new function: `getNumber`, as shown below.

 ```python